 Netherlands is your answer if you want to do an MBA abroad but worry about language concerns, visa issues, and jobs?
 The RSM MBA at Erasmus University, Rotterdam offers not great jobs post-MBA, and exposure to a rich culture.
 A very global class compositions, and a chance to build skills in exciting areas such as digital business await you too!
 The RSM MBA program trains students to leave a mark on their company/industry.
 And bring positive change to the world.

-In this interview with our Partner, Brandon Kirby, the Director of MBA Marketing and Admissions at the RSM MBA, discusses multiple aspects of the RSM MBA.
+In this interview with our Partner, Brandon Kirby, the Director of MBA Marketing and Admissions at the RSM MBA, discusses multiple aspects of the RSM MBA addmissions.
 Key topics include inputs on how to excel at the RSM MBA admissions process and exciting new components of the RSM MBA program.
-Iit also includes extensive insights on jobs and visa policies in The Netherlands.
+It also includes extensive insights on jobs and visa policies in The Netherlands.

 A brief transcript of the interview is as below, and the detailed video interview follows.